You have the ability to teach yourself anything. And we mean anything. Any skill you want.

 Think about how long you’ve spent writing things by hand.
 Has your handwriting gotten any better?
 Probably not since you spent time in class as a young child actively practicing how to write.
 The same goes for any other skill, passive practice won’t garner improvement.

-The process of learning new skills requires many steps.
+The process of upskilling requires many steps.
 You need to break down each subtask, learn about it, and practice.
 This process can be a bit dull to say the least, and you might find yourself getting irritated with the monotony of the task at hand.

 Here’s where gaming comes to the rescue.

-Before you write off games as a bad tool for learning new skills, you need to reconsider the power of them.
+Before you write off games as a bad tool for upskilling, you need to reconsider the power of them.

 Jane McGonigal, the author of SuperBetter, believes that skill acquisition can be as fun as playing a great Xbox game.
 The key lies in your dopamine, the neurotransmitter commonly associated with drug addiction.